 The jurisdiction shall fill in this part of the table with the wind speed from the basic wind speed map [Figure R301.2(2).
 Wind exposure category shall be determined on a site-specific basis in accordance with Section R301.2.1.4.

+The jurisdiction shall fill in this section of the table to establish the design criteria using Table 10A from ACCA Manual J or established criteria determined by the jurisdiction.

 The jurisdiction shall fill in this part of the table with the seismic design category determined from Section R301.2.2.1.

-The jurisdiction shall fill in this part of the table with: the date of the jurisdiction’s entry into the National Flood Insurance Program (date of adoption of the first code or ordinance for management of flood hazard areas); and thedate of the Flood Insurance Study or other flood hazard study and maps adopted by the authority having jurisdiction, as amended.
+The jurisdiction shall fill in this part of the table with: the date of the jurisdiction’s entry into the National Flood Insurance Program (date of adoption of the first code or ordinance for management of flood hazard areas); and the title and date of the currently effective Flood Insurance Study or other flood hazard study and maps adopted by the authority having jurisdiction, as amended.

 In accordance with Sections R905.1.2, R905.4.3.1, R905.5.3.1, R905.6.3.1, R905.7.3.1 and R905.8.3.1, where there has been a history of local damage from the effects of ice damming, the jurisdiction shall fill in this part of the table with “YES.”
 Otherwise, the jurisdiction shall fill in this part of the table with “NO.”